-Contractor personnel accessing information systems shall have the Information Assurance training and certification required in Department of Defense Federal Acquisition Regulation Supplement (DFARS) clause 252.239-7001, and DoD 8570.01-M. The contractor shall comply with DoD Directive 8140.01 "Cyberspace Workforce Management."
+Contractor personnel accessing information systems shall have the Information Assurance training and certification required in Department of Defense Federal Acquisition Regulation Supplement (DFARS) clause 252.239-7001, and DoD 8570.01-M.

 The contractor shall be responsible for all training costs of contractor employees.
 The contractor shall maintain employee training records on-site and make available to the COR or Site Quality Assurance Manager upon request.